Stalag 17: Plot

 The next day, the inspector from Geneva arrives with Red Cross parcels—including 2,000 ping-pong balls, which the prisoners use to create smoke bombs.
-The inspector is then told about Dunbar's removal, and he warns von Scherbach that Dunbar cannot be convicted without proof, lest there be war crime trials.
+The inspector is told about Dunbar's removal.
+He warns von Scherbach that Dunbar cannot be convicted without proof lest there be war crime trials.
 Von Scherbach hands Schulz a black queen to be delivered to the informant.
-During the Christmas Eve celebrations, Price stealthily switches out the black queen, reads the hidden message, and then resets the signal.
+During the Christmas Eve celebrations, Price stealthily switches out the black queen, reads the hidden message, and resets the signal.
 Sefton, recovering from his beating, notices the signal afterwards and becomes suspicious.
 Price gets Bagradian to reveal the recipe of Dunbar's time bomb: a lit cigarette tucked into a matchbook.
 That night, an air raid siren forces the men to evacuate.
 Sefton hides and witnesses Price speaking German to Schulz, and demonstrating the time bomb as evidence against Dunbar.

-On Christmas Day, the SS arrive to take Dunbar to Berlin.
+On Christmas Day, the SS arrive to transport Dunbar to Berlin.
 While Hoffy has Price guard Sefton (who is still believed to be the informant), he gathers the men to rescue Dunbar.
-A riot and an ignited smoke bomb distracts the guards, and Dunbar is taken to hide in a latrine's water tower until nightfall.
+A riot and an ignited smoke bomb distract the guards, and Dunbar is taken to hide in a latrine's water tower until nightfall.
 After von Scherbach threatens to raze the camp, the men of Barracks 4 decide that one of them must help Dunbar escape.
 Price volunteers, and Sefton finally accuses him of being a German spy.
-Sefton interrogates Price and reveals the messaging system he used; the men are convinced and Price tries to flee, but he is quickly restrained.
+Sefton interrogates Price and reveals the messaging system he used.
+The men are convinced.
+Price tries to flee, but he is quickly restrained and gagged.

-Anticipating a generous reward, Sefton decides to rescue Dunbar.
-He retrieves the Lieutenant, and the prisoners throw Price out of the barracks with cans tied to his leg.
-Price attracts the spotlights of every guard tower and is gunned down; Sefton and Dunbar escape amidst the chaos.
+Anticipating a generous reward, Sefton decides to rescue Dunbar and retrieves the Lieutenant.
+The prisoners throw Price out of the barracks with cans tied to his leg; the noise attracts the spotlights of every guard tower, and Price is gunned down.
+Sefton and Dunbar escape amidst the chaos.
 The prisoners return to their bunks, and Cookie whistles "When Johnny Comes Marching Home".